Simon Aranonu: Career

 After his first degree, Aranonu proceeded to Benin City, Edo State for his National Youth Service NYSC program.
 After one year, he returned to Lagos where he moved in with his brother between the year 1985 and 1987.
 Before kickstarting his banking career, he worked for a courier company in Ojuelegba and a trading company in Ilupeju Lagos.
 He is the executive director of "Large Enterprise" at the Bank of Industry BOI.
 He started his banking career at Chase Bank, an American bank.
 Simon's forte is credit and cooperate governance and licensed by IFC an arm of the World Bank to train directors on corporate governance.

-His first banking job which ushered him into his banking career was his employment at the continental merchant bank in 1987.
+His first banking job was his employment at the continental merchant bank in 1987.

 He was executive director at Intercontinental Bank in 2008. and served as the executive director at Global Bank prior to his appointment at Intercontinental Bank In 1998, he joined the Institute of Chartered Accountants of Nigeria ICAN as a chartered accountant.

 Aranonu has over 30 years working in the field of banking and finance at various financial institutions.
 Before he joined the Bank of Industry, he was a program coordinator at KRC Limited and Chief Financial Officer/Ag.
 Chief at Sapele Power PLC prior to which he served as the MD of Southern Africa franchise of Intercontinental Bank PLC now Access Bank PLC.

 Personal life

 Simon Aranonu is married to his wife, Ijeoma Aranonu and they have four children.
-He believes in his technique for success as being 3Hs - Hard work, Humility and Holiness.
-He believes these values have brought him far in life and anyone who is not willing to take hard work seriously should forget about success.
 He is a pastor of the Redeemed Christian Church of God.
-He is based in Lagos, Nigeria where he lives and works from as well.
+He is based in Lagos, Nigeria.